Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 Several extrasolar planetary systems had been found in the constellation Hydra; the first was discovered in 2000.
 One has two planets and another has three.
 The nomenclature that has been decided upon for extrasolar planet discoveries is to use a lower-case letter after the parent star catalogue number (or name), eg 'HD 74156 b'.
 This stays with the planet no matter whether more discoveries are subsequently made within the same solar system, and despite the position of the new planet relative to the star.

 Therefore, the first-discovered planet of HD 74156 is HD 74156 b, with HD 74156 c and HD 74156 d being detected later.
-The planets HD 122430 b, HD 82943 b and HD 74156 d are in their star system's habitable zone but, as they are gas giants, not considered candidates in the search for extra-terrestrial life.
+The planets HD 122430 b, HD 82943 b and HD 74156 d are in their star system's habitable zone but, as they are non-terrestrial worlds, are not considered candidates in the search for extra-terrestrial life.
 However, should the planets have any rocky moons with enough gravity to retain an atmosphere, it would make them a distinct possibility.

 The figures given in the table below are the length of the planet's orbital period around its parent star, which we know of as a year.
 The mass of the extrasolar planet is compared with that of Jupiter, our Solar System's largest planet, known to astronomers as the 'Jovian scale'.